plaidml/git-big/README.md

 [supported providers matrix](https://libcloud.readthedocs.io/en/latest/storage/supported_providers.html)
 for specifics on configuring a particular provider.

-A configuration file also exists in the root of the Git repository.
+A `.gitbig` index file also exists in the root of the Git repository.
 This file should be checked into your repository.
-Repository configuration overrides any user configuration.
-Here's an example of the `.gitbig` repository configuration file.
+Here's an example of such a file.

 ```
 {